Moses Fleetwood Walker: Legacy

-Although Jackie Robinson is very commonly miscredited with being the first African-American to play major league baseball, Walker held the honor among baseball aficionados for decades.
+Although Jackie Robinson is very commonly miscredited with being the first black player to play major league baseball, Walker held the honor among baseball aficionados for decades.
 In 2007, researcher Pete Morris discovered that another ball player, the formerly enslaved William Edward White, actually played a single game for the Providence Grays around five years before Walker debuted for the Blue Stockings.
 Despite these findings, baseball historians still credit Walker with being the first in the major leagues to play openly as a black man.
 On the subject of White, John R. Husman wrote: "He played baseball and lived his life as a white man.
 If White, who was also of white blood, said he was white and he was not challenged, he was white in his time and circumstances."
 Like Robinson, however, Walker endured trials with racism in the major leagues and was thus the first black man to do so.

 Walker was inducted into the Oberlin College Hall of Fame in 1990.

+In 2002, Moses Fleetwood Walker Square was dedicated in Toledo, Ohio outside of Fifth Third Field to honor Walker's contribution to the history of baseball in that city.

 In 2021, indie-folk artist Cousin Wolf released a song entitled "Moses Fleetwood Walker" as part of an album called Nine Innings.